AntoineAugusti/laravel-easyrec/README.md

 - `$itemtype`: An item type that denotes the type of the item (`IMAGE`, `BOOK` etc.).
 If not supplied, the default value `ITEM` will be used.
 - `$requesteditemtype`: A type of an item (e.g. `IMAGE`, `VIDEO`, `BOOK`, etc.) to filter the returned items.
 If not supplied the default value `ITEM` will be used.
 - `$withProfile`: If this parameter is set to `true` the result contains an additional element `profileData` with the item profile.
 Default value to `false`.

+#### Errors
+If an error occurs, an exception `Antoineaugusti\LaravelEasyrec\Exceptions\EasyrecException` will be thrown with one of the following code and message:
+- code 299: `Wrong APIKey/Tenant combination!`
+- code 300: `Item does not exist!`
+- code 403: `No Userd Id given!` (only when calling the `recommendationsForUser` method)
+- code 912: `Operation failed! itemType XXX not found for tenant YYY`

 #### Users also viewed
 Users who viewed the specified item also viewed the returned items.